-My very friendly next-door neighbours moved back to the US last month.
+My very friendly next-door neighbours moved back to the US.
 In many ways, it was not a surprise, as they were always going to be visitors in London – here because of the husband’s job.
 Yet it came as both a shock and a loss.

 Perhaps I am not alone in this position.

 The role of neighbours in our lives is an interesting one.
 They may become good friends, of course, but often – however friendly you are with them – there is a certain amicable distance.

 You meet on the doorstep when putting out the trash or even stop in the street for a chat when out shopping.

 I have neighbours with whom I can have lengthy discussions about the schooling of our grandchildren or the state of the world.
 Such talks can be so engrossing that my husband begins to worry what happened to me when I had only popped out for some milk.

 You also do all sorts of small things for one another, like taking in packages or offering the proverbial cup of sugar.
 Perhaps you occasionally water a garden or keep an eye on the cat.

 It might be said that neighbours now substitute for what the larger family traditionally did as a matter of course.